 Beautiful shots of rural provincial areas and always-on-point cinematography put the cherry on top of Hidden Away.
 Diritti’s film is a fascinating and awed portrait of an utterly simple, entirely mysterious man.
 Ligabue’s child-like innocence and eager curiosity make us want to know more about this human being with a crooked profile and a scantily bald head whom the world referred to as “artist”.
 Ligabue ended his life as he was born – alone, in a psychiatric ward, the right half of his body paralysed as the result of a hemiparesis.
 He had no money, no wife, 12 motorcycles and still many more paintings-to-be in his head.
 Ligabue was no hero, and I’m not sure whether we deserved him or not.
 But he was a human being.
 And he still shocks, charms and questions us as he whispers in our ears that there might be another way to call ourselves living things.

-Hidden Away (Volevo Nascondermi) premiered at the Berlin International Film Festival in February 2020, and is currently showing in Italian cinemas.
-An international release date has not been set yet.
+Hidden Away (Volevo Nascondermi) premiered at the Berlin International Film Festival in February 2020.